-- Promote clear behavioural expectations of respectful and responsible citizenship that lead to a culture of safety, caring and respect amongst everyone in the school and programs and at all school-events and activities - The School Code of Conduct applies at school, during school-organized or sponsored activities, on school buses, and any behaviour even if outside of school or school hours, (including on-line behaviour), that negatively impacts the safe, caring, or orderly environment of the school, and/or student learning.
+Our Code of Conduct was written to ensure that our school is a safe and inclusive place for all.
+We expect our community (staff, students, families) to demonstrate responsible behaviour, kindness, empathy and respect for others.
+At McBride Annex we promote the values expressed in the Human Right Code, fostering an environment for learning that is free of discrimination based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender or sexual orientation.
+Our Code of Conduct applies to our entire annex community - all staff, parents, guardians and students.
+The School Code of Conduct applies at school, during school-organized or sponsored activities, on school buses, and any behaviour even if outside of school or school hours, (including on-line behaviour), that negatively impacts the safe, caring, or orderly environment of the school, and/or student learning.